yokawasa/azure-functions-python-samples/docs/custom-python-version.md

 | ScriptProcessor | D:\home\python354x64\python.exe |
 | Arguments | D:\home\python354x64\wfastcgi.py |

-## 4. Test the python version beging used in Function App
+## 4. Test the python version being used in Function App
 Add a new function and add sample code like the following to see which Python version is being used in the Function App:
 ```
 import os